Taldom: 20th century

 After the October Revolution, using the 2 million rubles received from the "extraordinary one-time tax on property" in March 1918 "for the needs of the Executive Committee," the first passenger car was purchased in Taldom (it was scrapped in the summer of 1918).
-Using the same funds, in March 1918, the construction of a city power plant began (it began operating in 1923).
-At the end of April, printing equipment was purchased, and a printing house, a bookbinding workshop, and a bookstore were organized in the "3-story stone building of Klychkova's workshop, rented for 600 rubles per month."
-On 1 May 1918, the first issue of the newspaper Peasant and Worker was published in this printing house.
+Using the same funds, in March 1918, the construction of a town power plant began (it began operating in 1923).
+At the end of April, printing equipment was purchased, and a printing house, a bookbinding workshop, and a bookstore were organized in the "3-story stone building of Klychkov's workshop, rented for 600 rubles per month."
+On May 1, 1918, the first issue of the newspaper "Peasant and Worker" (rus. Крестьянин и рабочий, Krest'yanin i rabochiy) was published in this printing house.
+In June 1918, the village council (rus. поселковый совет, poselkovy sovet) was formed, and in July the council of economic development or sovnarkhoz was established (chairman - M. P. Sedov).
+In the same year, a club was opened in the house of merchant Chernov.
+The first electric light bulb in the town lit up (the current was given from the cinema engine).
+A shoe-block factory was opened in December.

-By the decision of the Presidium of the Tver Provincial Executive Committee of 3 December 1918, the village of Taldom was renamed the city of Leninsk—the first town to be renamed after Vladimir Lenin (who was still alive then) — and the Taldom volost was renamed Leninskaya.
-In response to the "petitions of the population" of the volosts of the Tver, Moscow, and Vladimir provinces adjacent to Leninsk and economically connected with the production of footwear, on 15 August 1921, by decree of the All-Russian Central Executive Committee, a new Leninsky District was formed as part of the Moscow province with its center in the city of Leninsk.
+On November 5, 1918, the deputy soviet of Taldom decided to give a town status for the village and rename it to Leninsk.
+By the decision of the Presidium of the Tver Provincial Executive Committee of December 3, 1918, the village of Taldom was renamed the town of Leninsk — the first settlement to be renamed after Vladimir Lenin (who was still alive then) — and the Taldomskaya volost was renamed to Leninskaya.
+In response to the "petitions of the population" of the volosts of the Tver, Moscow, and Vladimir provinces adjacent to Leninsk and economically connected with the production of footwear, on August 15, 1921, by decree of the All-Russian Central Executive Committee, a new Leninsk District was formed as part of the Moscow Governorate with its center in the town of Leninsk.

+In 1919 due to the Civil war in Russia, Taldomskaya volost was declar under martial low.

 During the years of the civil war and war communism, the shoe trade of the residents of Taldom declined sharply.
 Only during the New Economic Policy did handicraft shoe production begin to revive, but it did not reach its former scale.
-As the NEP was winding down, the shoe industry declined again, and by the mid-1930s, it disappeared completely.
-In 1923, the city was electrified.
+As the NEP was winding down, the shoe industry declined again, and by the mid-1930s, it disappeared completely due to dekulakization.
+In 1923, the town was electrified.